 Product Requirements Document FAQ

-A PRD is a document agreed by the customer and the contractor that thoroughly describes all the future project requirements.
+What is PRD?A PRD is a document agreed by the customer and the contractor that thoroughly describes all the future project requirements.

-PRD stands for Product Requirements Document.
+What does PRD stand for?PRD stands for Product Requirements Document.

-The product requirements help you allocate time and effort wisely and eliminate most risks.
+Why do you need a product requirements document?The product requirements help you allocate time and effort wisely and eliminate most risks.
 All project participants must have an identical idea and clearly understand what the finished product should be.
 All the information is recorded in writing or graphically.
 This process eliminates the risk of confusion and misunderstandings.

-You should not interchange the terms MRD and PRD.
+What is the difference between MRD and PRD?You should not interchange the terms MRD and PRD.
 PRD stands for product requirements document that outlines product capabilities, functionality, and features.
 On the other hand, an MRD is a market requirements document that identifies a market need and is based on customers.